MinecraftForge/Documentation/docs/gui/screens.md

 #### Blit Offset

 The z coordinate when rendering a texture is typically set to the blit offset.
 The offset is responsible for properly layering renders when viewing a screen.
 Renders with a smaller z coordinate are rendered in the background and vice versa where renders with a larger z coordinate are rendered in the foreground.
 The z offset can be set directly on the `PoseStack` itself via `#translate`.
+Some basic offset logic is applied internally in some methods of `GuiGraphics` (e.g. item rendering).

 !!! important
     When setting the blit offset, you must reset it after rendering your object.
 Otherwise, other objects within the screen may be rendered in an incorrect layer causing graphical issues.
 It is recommended to push the current pose before translating and then popping after all rendering at the offset is completed.

 ## Renderable

 `Renderable`s are essentially objects that are rendered.
 These include screens, buttons, chat boxes, lists, etc. `Renderable`s only have one method: `#render`.
-This takes in the `PoseStack` holding any prior transformations to properly render the renderable, the x and y positions of the mouse scaled to the relative screen size, and the tick delta (how many ticks have passed since the last frame).
+This takes in the `GuiGraphics` used to render things to the screen, the x and y positions of the mouse scaled to the relative screen size, and the tick delta (how many ticks have passed since the last frame).

 Some common renderables are screens and 'widgets': interactable elements which typically render on the screen such as `Button`, its subtype `ImageButton`, and `EditBox` which is used to input text on the screen.